 Take regular meter readings or apply for a smart meter

 If you don’t supply your energy provider with regular meter readings, they will base your bills on estimates.
 And this can make them less accurate and more expensive.
-These estimates are based on the average household energy consumption figures published by in your area by Ofgem the UK energy watchdog.
+These estimates are based on the average household energy consumption figures published by in your area by OFGEM the UK energy watchdog.
 These estimates may bear absolutely no relation to your current usage.
+One way to avoid this is to have a smart meter installed.

 Download your supplier’s app